jayminwest/TeachNicheOfficial/ai_docs/issues/2025-02-27-migrate-to-google-cloud-platform.md

 - Need to create a Cloud SQL instance for database migration
 - Need to fix test scripts to properly handle ESM imports and environment variables
 - Need to update 253 Supabase references in 58 files to use GCP services
+### Current Migration Progress (2025-02-27)

+The migration to Google Cloud Platform is progressing well.
+Here's a summary of the current status:

+#### Completed Tasks
+- ✅ Set up GCP project and Firebase configuration
+- ✅ Created service abstraction layers for database, auth, storage, and email
+- ✅ Migrated database schema to Cloud SQL
+- ✅ Set up Firebase Storage and security rules
+- ✅ Implemented Google Workspace email integration
+- ✅ Fixed ESM import issues and script execution problems
+- ✅ Successfully tested database CRUD operations
+- ✅ Successfully tested storage file operations
+- ✅ Fixed schema mismatch with username column in profiles table
+- ✅ Created comprehensive analysis of Supabase references in codebase

+#### Current Challenges
+- ⚠️ Need to create auth schema for user tables
+- ⚠️ Need to apply automated replacements for Supabase references
+- ⚠️ Need to manually update complex cases that cannot be automated
+- ⚠️ Need to test authentication flows with Firebase

+#### Next Immediate Steps
+1. Create a script to set up the auth schema in the database
+2. Edit the update-supabase-references.ts script to set dryRun = false
+3. Run the script to apply the 50 automated replacements
+4. Identify and manually update the more complex cases
+5. Run comprehensive tests to ensure the migration doesn't break functionality

+The migration has identified 87 files with 1097 Supabase references.
+The automated replacement script has prepared 50 changes that can be applied automatically.
+After applying these changes, we'll need to manually update the more complex cases, focusing on critical components like authentication flows and API routes.